-When carrying out an assessment the local authority must consider the impact of the persons needs on their wellbeing (see also Promoting Wellbeing).
+When carrying out an assessment the local authority must consider the impact of the person’s needs on their wellbeing (see also Promoting Wellbeing chapter).

 The decision to carry out a safeguarding enquiry does not depend on an adult having eligible needs but should be made whenever there is reasonable cause to think the adult is experiencing, or is at risk of, abuse or neglect.
 Where this is the case, whatever enquiries are necessary should be carried out in order to decide whether any further action is necessary.
-In some cases, safeguarding enquiries may result in the provision of care and support (see Care and Support Planning), or the provision of preventive services (see Preventing, Reducing or Delaying Needs) or information and advice (see Information and Advice).
+In some cases, safeguarding enquiries may result in the provision of care and support (see Care and Support Planning chapter), or the provision of preventive services (see Preventing, Reducing or Delaying Needs chapter) or information and advice (see Information and Advice chapter).
 In the majority of cases the response will involve other agencies, for example, a safeguarding enquiry may result in referrals to the police, a change of accommodation, or action by the Care Quality Commission.

 Where the adult has care and support needs, an assessment should continue, and a decision should be made about whether they have eligible needs and, if so, how these will be met.
 The assessment should run parallel to the safeguarding enquiry and the enquiry should not disrupt the assessment process or the meeting of eligible needs.